zodern/module_discovery/README.md

  - Our main goal is to make it easy to discover and install modules.
  - My eventual plan is to make a module that will work with the web site.
 If the user has it installed, they can click an install button on the website and the module will install it.
- - Maybe we can even have the website suggest web apps in categories they don't have any.
+ - Maybe we can even have the website suggest modules in categories they don't have any.
 For example, it could suggest a bookmark module if they don't have one.

 **Why are you not searching NPM for modules?**